Labour-Management Relations Certificate

 Dionne Pohler, PhD, B.Comm, CPHR

-Dr. Dionne Pohler is an associate professor at the University of Saskatchewan Edwards School of Business.
-She also holds the Co-operative Retailing System Chair in Co-operative Governance with the Johnson Shoyama Graduate School of Public Policy and the Canadian Centre for the Study of Co-operatives and is a research fellow with the Rotman Institute for Gender and the Economy.
+Dr. Dionne Pohler is an associate professor at the University of Saskatchewan Edwards School of Business and head of the Edwards human resources and organizational behaviour department.
+She also serves as senior grievance officer for the University of Saskatchewan Faculty Association.
+She holds the Co-operative Retailing System Chair in Co-operative Governance with the Johnson Shoyama Graduate School of Public Policy and the Canadian Centre for the Study of Co-operatives and is a research fellow with the Rotman Institute for Gender and the Economy.
 She was previously a faculty member and Acting Director at the University of Toronto Centre for Industrial Relations and Human Resources and vice-chair of a federal independent taskforce responsible for making recommendations on modernizing the Employment Equity Act.
 Dionne holds a PhD in Human Resources and Industrial Relations from the University of Alberta School of Business, a Bachelor of Commerce from Dalhousie University, and a Chartered Professional in Human Resources designation from CPHR Saskatchewan.
-She has been the recipient of four international research awards and her work covers topics including: unions and labour relations, organizational governance, labour and social policy, gender earnings gaps, and rural co-operative development.
-She edited the U.S. Labor and Employment Relations Association’s 2020 research volume Reimagining the Governance of Work and Employment, and co-edited Building Inclusive Communities in Rural Canada (2023).
-She holds four international research awards and three university teaching awards.
-Dionne was also a founding board member of Co-operatives First, a non-profit organization that helps rural and Indigenous entrepreneurs across western Canada build new co-operative businesses, grow local economies, and support development in their communities.
+She has been the recipient of four international research awards and her work covers topics on unions and labour relations, organizational governance, labour and social policy, gender earnings gaps, and rural co-operative development.
+She edited the Labor and Employment Relations Association’s 2020 research volume Reimagining the Governance of Work and Employment, and co-edited Building Inclusive Communities in Rural Canada (2023).

 Scott